gdevic/A-Z80/tools/readme.txt

-This directory contains various tools:
+This directory contains various tools related to the project:

 Arduino
 =======